-including Excursions northwards, down the Obl, to the Polar Circle, and southwards to the Chinese Frontier.
-By Adolph Erman.
-Translated by W. D. Cooley, Esq.
+including Excursions northwards, down the Obi, to the Polar Circle, and southwards to the Chinese Frontier.
+By ADOLPH ERMAN.
+Translated by W. D. COOLEY, Esq.
 Author of "The History of Maritime and Inland Discovery;" Translator and Editor of Parrot's "Journey to Ararat."
 2 vols.
 8vo. with Map, 31s.
 6d. cloth.

-ETHERIDGE.-THE APOSTOLICAL ACTS AND EPISTLES, From the Peschito, or Ancient Syriac.
-To which are added, the remaining Epistles, and the Book of Revelation, after a later Syrian Text.
-Translated, with Prolegom ma and Indices, by J. W. Etheridge, M.A.
-Doctor in Philosophy of the University of Heidelberg, and Member of the Asiatic Society of Paris.
+ETHERIDGE.-THE APOSTOLICAL ACTS AND EPISTLES,

+From the Peschito, or Ancient Syriac.
+To which are added, the remaining Episites, and the Book of Revelation, after a later Syrian Text.
+Translated, with Prolegom in a and Indices, by J. W. Etheridge, M.A.
+Doctor in Philosophy of the University of Heidelbirg, and Member of the Asiatic Society of Paris.
 Boyal 12mo.
 7s.
 6d. cloth.